Colorado End-of-Life Options Act

 Statistics presented in this report reflect patients for whom prescriptions for aid-in-dying medication were written, and among those, patients to whom aid-in-dying medications were dispensed and deaths among patients subsequent to prescription of aid-in-dying medication.
 Data used for this report are based on required reporting forms and death certificates received by CDPHE through routine vital records registration.

-Kirk Bol, Manager, Registries and Vital Statistics Program
+Kirk Bol, Manager, Vital Statistics Program